ling112211/Exercise-Prescription-System/README.md

 This repository includes two categories of data:

 **Fully available (real data, reproduces paper results):**
+- `D1/` — public exercise and weight-management corpus (86,900 entries across 18 datasets) used for supervised fine-tuning of EPS.
+Assembled from publicly available medical instruction datasets and filtered using a bilingual keyword lexicon to retain exercise- and weight-management–relevant instances (see Section 4.3.1 and Supplementary Table 1 for full keyword list and matching rules).
+Table A1 in the paper summarises D1 composition by target application, language, and number of examples.
 - `benchmark/checked_converted_medmcqa_test.json` — MedMCQA benchmark question set (270 questions) used for model evaluation.
 - `benchmark/checked_converted_medqa_test.json` — MedQA (USMLE) benchmark question set (138 questions) used for model evaluation.
 - `benchmark/checked_merged_CMExam_test.json` — CMExam benchmark question set used for model evaluation.